Design history · Swiss poster + American identity

 1967

 Typographic system commissioned by the Solomon R. Guggenheim Museum, New York, for use across catalogues, exhibition signage, and event graphics.
-Matter specified a heavy sans-serif modular construction that accommodated the unusual spatial geometry of Frank Lloyd Wright's spiral rotunda building on Fifth Avenue.
+Matter specified a heavy sans-serif modular construction that accommodated the unusual spatial geometry of Frank Lloyd Wright's spiral rotunda on Fifth Avenue.
 The system remained in use across the museum's print programme into the 1970s.

 Design with Matter book cover, 2015